The admissions process may vary slightly by college, but follow the checklist below for a general guideline:

 What is needed to apply?

 It is important to know what is required when applying for admission at the particular colleges and universities you are considering.
 All of this information is widely available in college guides, university catalogs and publications, and on the schools’ Web sites.
 By the time you get to the 12th grade, it is too late to start taking the right classes, so you need to learn this early.
-Click here to find out about Admissions Requirements for Mississippi public universities.
+If you plan to attend college in Mississippi, make sure you are complying with the Admissions Requirements for Mississippi public universities.

 Our Application Checklist will help you stay on track throughout the process – print out a copy for your personal use for each school to which you are submitting an application.